dumax315/WildTrek/README.md

 # WildTrek

+A pwa that motivates you to get outside, explore the wilderness, and learn more about the nature all around you.
+It allows users to upload pictures and if you are 13+, you can share them with people around you.

 - Goals of the project:
 Create a functioning prototype of a pwa where users can upload pictures on their account, view others (if 13+), and learn more about the environment.
 Desired user experience: Have the users be able to interact with the functions we implemented in the basic web app.
 Have them create an account, upload pictures, and view location information.